LeonSering/leonsering/content/project/fair_and_fast_k_center_clustering/index.md

 # url_video: ''
 ---
 ### Project Objectives:
-This project revolves around the development of a highly efficient k-center algorithm, which was accepted at the International Conference on Machine Learning (ICML).
+This project is about a highly efficient k-center algorithm, which is a central piece of [our publication](/publication/angelidakis-2022-fair) at the International Conference on Machine Learning (ICML).
 The algorithm addresses two key issues faced by many clustering methods when used for data summarization:

 1. Unfair representation of “demographic groups”.
 2. Distorted summarizations, where data points in the summary represent subsets of the original data of vastly different sizes.

-Our algorithm effectively addresses both issues simultaneously by presenting a clustering procedure that works for a canonical combined model.
-It is fast, both in theory and practice, with a linear-running time in the number of points, exhibits a worst-case constant-factor guarantee, and gives promising computational results showing that there can be significant benefits in addressing both issues together instead of sequentially.
+Our k-center algorithm effectively addresses both issues simultaneously.
+It is fast, both in theory and practice, with a linear-running time in the number of points, exhibits a worst-case constant-factor guarantee, and gives promising computational results showing that there can be significant benefits in adressing both issues together instead of sequentially.

-This project represents a significant step forward in the field of data summarization and clustering, offering a more fair and accurate representation of data.
-It has potential applications in a wide range of fields, from machine learning and data science to bioinformatics and network analysis.

 For more details, please refer to our [ICML paper]({{< relref "/publication/angelidakis-2022-fair" >}}).
 <center>{{< figure src="plots.png" caption="Comparison to the previous best algorithm by Jones, Nguyen, and Nguyen from 2020 with and without privacy constraint." numbered="true">}}</center>

 ### Technological Stack:
 The algorithm is developed in Rust, utilizing very fast parallel computing.
-It incorporates matching algorithms, flow algorithms, and other graph algorithms.
-Additionally, it provides Python bindings for ease of integration with Python-based projects.
+It incorporates matching algorithms, basic k-center algorithms, flow computations, and other graph procedures.
+Additionally, we provide Python bindings for ease of integration with Python-based projects.
 <center>{{< figure src="flow_network.png" caption="The algorithm utilizes fast maximum flow computation to open representative centers." numbered="true">}}</center>

+### My Role
+The very high-level idea of the algorithm was a team-effort, however, the implementation and the specification of the details (and there are a lot of details) was my job.
+The main challenge was to keep the promised running time of $O(nk^2 + k^5)$ which required a lot of extra tweaks, which are listed in the appendix of the paper.